Book cover

 code.eval();

-Problem: As the ABC language is gaining popularity, developers are expressing concerns about the complexity of the previous code.
-It demands an understanding of the internals of the ABC interpreter.
-Consequently, users frequently request a simplified interface for our language.
+Problem: As the ABC language gains popularity, developers are expressing concerns about the complexity of the previous code.
+It requires an understanding of the internals of the ABC interpreter.
+As a result, users frequently request a simplified interface for our language.

-In our problem, the Facade can be this class:
+In our case, the Facade can be implemented as follows:

 class Interpreter {